randycl/notetakingapp/README.md

 *	Enabled: Check the box.

 4. Use the Docker Agent in Your Pipeline
 Update your Jenkinsfile to use the label specified in the Docker Agent Template.
-Here's the updated Jenkinsfile:
+(Use Jenkinsfile-build)